Visiona 2, 1970

 Four-dimensional lounge explosion

-Experience the project Visiona 2 by Bayer and Verner Panton.
+Experience the Visiona 2 project by Bayer and Verner Panton.

 Verpan - Spiral lights pendant lights